artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

     * xinit
     * libgtk3-devel

 2. Include the websockets library compiled for Windows, which is provided in Releases as a zip file called *LibWebSockets_Windows10.zip*.
 For that purpose, unzip the file and add to the PATH environment system variable the route to folder *LibWebSockets_Windows10/libwebsockets/build/bin*.

+      (Note that the video is outdated at this point 2: in the current release, the zip file that we include contains not only the library compiled for windows (provided in the aforementioned folder: *LibWebSockets_Windows10/libwebsockets/build/bin*) but also the complete sources for the LibWebSockets library.)

 3. Restart your computer.